 If you significantly change commodities, expand or downsize your operation, you can expect your production margin to be different.
 In that case, your historical production margins are also adjusted, and then your reference margin is calculated using these adjusted figures.
 This ensures an accurate comparison between your farm's current year and previous years.
 If you expand your farm, your reference margin is increased.
 If you downsize, your reference margin is decreased.

-If your production margin is less than 70 per cent of your reference margin, you trigger a payment.
+If your production margin is less than 70% of your reference margin, you trigger a payment.

 How your payment is calculated

-Your payment trigger is 70 per cent of your reference margin.
-If your production margin falls below your payment trigger, AgriStability will pay you 70 per cent of the difference, plus the AgriStability top-up payment, which is an increase to an 80% compensation rate on the provincial portion of the payment
+Your payment trigger is 70% of your reference margin.
+If your production margin falls below your payment trigger, AgriStability will pay you 70% of the difference, plus the AgriStability top-up payment, which is an increase to an 80% compensation rate on the provincial portion of the payment

 The example below assumes a reference margin of $100,000, a corresponding payment trigger of $70,000 and a production margin of $60,000.

-Payment = (Payment trigger – Production margin) x 70%
+(Payment trigger – Production margin) x 70% + Ontario AgriStability top-up

 = ($70,000 - $60,000) x 70% + 400